 According to Adriasola, sexism goes beyond the words used by superiors.
 “The unequal distribution of power in companies affects language patterns in subtle ways,” she said.
 She offers an anecdote.
 A close personal friend told her that, even though women at her company are trusted with responsibilities, the boss speaks to them “in a way that underestimates what they do.
 He downplays their achievements but, on the other hand, the male staff are bolstered, flattered and praised”.

 In other words, sexism when giving feedback can be displayed verbally and non-verbally: “The tone used, the associated gestures or the body posture [can] transmit a paternalistic and condescending attitude that weakens and weakens the person it addresses, in addition to not teaching anything about their own improvement,” said Adriasola.

 Changing the dynamics: the first step for growth

 For this reason, it will also be necessary to change the type of feedback comments given to men.
-Otherwise, the organisation will reproduce a leadership model that is biased against women.
-Let us remember that the objective is not to standardise the comments given to men and women, but to establish a feedback system that allows all staff at different levels in the organisation to work on areas that need improvement and to be able to continue to develop professionally.
+Otherwise, the organization will reproduce a leadership model that is biased against women.
+Let us remember that the objective is not to standardize the comments given to men and women, but to establish a feedback system that allows all staff at different levels in the organization to work on areas that need improvement and to be able to continue to develop professionally.